-Recent Figures Show New Home Sales and Prices Fall in Hickory
+Recent Figures Show New Home Prices Climb, Sales Decline in Hickory

-In the Hickory, NC market, closings of new homes sank year-over-year in February, declining after staying relatively stable in January from the year earlier.
-Closings stood at two in February after being six a year earlier and remaining unchanged at two in January from a year earlier.
+In April, there was a drop year-over-year in new home closings in the Hickory, NC market, declining after staying relatively stable in March from the year earlier.
+Closings stood at 3 in April after being 9 a year earlier and remaining unchanged at 3 in March from a year earlier.

-On a percentage basis, new home closings as a part of total closings decreased to 1.0% from 2.2% a year earlier.
-Following a year-over-year rise in January, closings of new and existing homes dropped year-over-year in February.
+On a percentage basis, new home closings as a part of total closings decreased to 0.8% from 2.2% a year earlier.
+For new and existing homes, closings declined in April after also declining in March year-over-year.

 Pricing and Mortgage Trends